MikeBC91/Iprot_project_carpak/carpark-guide.md

 Now consider, between the `CarPark`, `Sensor`, and `Display` classes, which class is responsible for each piece of information?
 There's no right or wrong answer here.
 But you should be able to justify your answer.

->Q. Which class is responsible for the number of available bays (and why)?
+>- Q. Which class is responsible for the number of available bays (and why)?
->
+>-- the car park class because it is the class that tracks cars
->Q. Which class is responsible for the current temperature (and why)?
+>- Q. Which class is responsible for the current temperature (and why)?
->
+>-- the car park class because of the update display method
->Q. Which class is responsible for the time (and why)?
+>- Q. Which class is responsible for the time (and why)?
->
+>-- the car park class because the log car method
 --------

 ##### Detour: implement available bays